JOMADELEMA/SoloLearnExcercises/README.md

 # C#

-This repository is intended to store the Excercises and Projects for the Solo Learn Platform.
+This repository is intended to store the Exercises and Projects for the Solo Learn Platform.
 This includes the modules: Basic Concepts, Conditionals and Loops, and Methods.

 &nbsp;